Famous actresses, CEOs among those accused in admissions scam to prestigious colleges

-Dozens of celebrities and CEOs, including actresses Lori Loughlin and Felicity Huffman, have been charged with participating in a college admissions scam to get their children into top U.S. universities, court documents obtained by NBC News say.
+Dozens of celebrities and CEOs, including actresses Lori Loughlin and Felicity Huffman, have been charged with participating in a college admissions scam to get their children into top U.S. universities, court documents say.

+“These parents are a catalogue of wealth and privilege,” Boston U.S. Attorney Andrew Lelling said at a press conference Tuesday, CBS News reported.
+He named admissions consultant William Rick Singer, formerly of Sacramento, California, as a ringleader of the scam.

 Sign Up and Save